traefik/traefik/docs/toml.md

 - `traefik.backend.weight=10`: assign this weight to the container
 - `traefik.backend.circuitbreaker=NetworkErrorRatio() > 0.5`
 - `traefik.backend.loadbalancer=drr`: override the default load balancing mode
+- `traefik.backend.maxconn.amount=10`: set a maximum number of connections to the backend.
+Must be used in conjunction with the below label to take effect.
+- `traefik.backend.maxconn.extractorfunc=client.ip`: set the function to be used against the request to determine what to limit maximum connections to the backend by.
+Must be used in conjunction with the above label to take effect.
 - `traefik.frontend.rule=Host:test.traefik.io`: override the default frontend rule (Default: `Host:{containerName}.{domain}`).
 - `traefik.frontend.passHostHeader=true`: forward client `Host` header to the backend.
 - `traefik.frontend.priority=10`: override default frontend priority